Abscissa/gen-package-version/README.md

 }
 ```

-Everytime you tag (annotated tag) a new release, your program will automatically know it's new version number.
-And builds from between releases will be easily distinguished.
+Every time you tag (remember, annotated tag) a new release, your program will automatically know its new version number!
+Even builds from between releases will be easily distinguished.

-If your project is a library, your library's *users* can also query the version of your lib:
+If your project is a library, your *library's users* can also query the version of your lib:

 ```d
 module myApp.main;